How would you like to write a $2.3 million check to the US Treasury because your grant was mismanaged?

 The subrecipient had over $325,000 in spending with time and material contracts that were not adequately supported.

-The nonprofit officials said they didn’t get supporting documentation from contractors because they were not aware they needed to obtain records to support the invoices that were submitted by their vendors.
+The nonprofit officials said they didn’t get supporting documentation from contractors because they were not aware that they needed to obtain records to support the invoices submitted by their vendors.

-Just like the state had a duty to monitor the nonprofit, the nonprofit also had a requirement to monitor their contractors for compliance with applicable grant regulations and procurement standards.
+Just like the state had a duty to monitor the nonprofit, the nonprofit also was required to monitor their contractors for compliance with applicable grant regulations and procurement standards.